Nikon D7200 DSLR Camera Body Only

 When working in live view, for either still or movie shooting, a contrast-based AF system is employed to acquire focus precisely and can function in continuous, full-time servo mode to better suit working with moving subjects.

 - The intelligent Scene Recognition System with 3D Color Matrix Metering II utilizes a 2,016-pixel RGB sensor to evaluate and analyze all aspects within a scene, including brightness, contrast, subject distance, and the scene colors, to quickly determine an accurate exposure and white balance setting to best render the scene at hand.
 The information gathered is also checked against onboard reference images to ensure consistency from image to image in regard to exposure, white balance, i-TTL flash settings, and subject-tracking AF performance.

 - Camera Design Features

-- A large 3.2″ 1,229k-dot LCD monitor is incorporated into the D7200’s design, and features an RGBW alignment for improved visibility when working in bright lighting conditions.
+- A large 3.2″ 1,229k-dot LCD monitor is incorporated into the Nikon D7200 DSLR Camera Body Only’s design and features an RGBW alignment for improved visibility when working in bright lighting conditions.